hellokayas/hellokayas.github.io/_pages/about.md

 Recent News
 ------

+* September, 2023 - "Single-Pass Pivot Algorithm for Correlation Clustering.
+Keep it simple!" accepted at **NeurIPS, 2023**

+* September, 2023 - "On the Consistency of Maximum Likelihood Estimation of Probabilistic Principal Component Analysis" accepted at **NeurIPS, 2023**

 * September, 2022 - A New Dynamically Changing Attack on Review Fraud Systems and a Dynamically Changing Ensemble Defense: [Best Paper Award](https://drive.google.com/file/d/1CcPke3MNfNuAbr2ZxwhWI8w_0YWHitQF/view?usp=sharing) at [DASC/PiCOM/CBDCom/CyberSciTech22](http://cyber-science.org/2022/cbdcom/)

 * June, 2023 - Selected for internship at [The Institute for Data, Econometrics, Algorithms, and Learning](https://www.ideal-institute.org/)

-* September, 2023 - "Single-Pass Pivot Algorithm for Correlation Clustering.
-Keep it simple!" accepted at **NeurIPS, 2023**

-* September, 2023 - "On the Consistency of Maximum Likelihood Estimation of Probabilistic Principal Component Analysis" accepted at **NeurIPS,2023**

 About Me
 ------